-a.
+- a.
 Updating your information: The School records all information that you submit at the time of registration.
 After registration, your family is responsible for updating all contact information such as cell phone numbers, home phone numbers, email addresses, and mailing addresses.
 If you need to update any information you can do so very easily.
 Log into Family Portal, under school information click on Web Forms.
 Click on the Family Demographic form and update any and all information.
-Make sure at the end of each page to click "SAVE."
+Make sure at the end of each page to click "SAVE." - b.

-- b.
 Updating Medical Information, Permission to Treat: If there is a change in your student's health needs, it is up to you to inform the school as soon as it is applicable.
 Please update medical information and Permission to Treat documents on Magnus, which can be accessed through Family Portal.
-Any questions about updating medical information can be addressed to our school nurse, Robin Townley at rtownley@saintconstantine.org. - 2.
-Email: Teachers and staff will continually use email as a method of communication.
+Any questions about updating medical information can be addressed to our school nurse, Robin Townley at rtownley@saintconstantine.org.

+2. Email: Teachers and staff will continually use email as a method of communication.
 All contact email addresses should be updated as necessary.
 The email addresses listed in Family Portal are the email addresses teachers and administration will use to communicate important information regarding your student.
-Parents and high school students are expected to check and read email regularly during the school year. - 3.
-Website Information: The Saint Constantine School website contains information regarding all aspects of our school, including our model of education and our mission statement.
-You can find our faculty blog, the public events calendar, extracurricular information, registration information, scope and sequence, tuition information, contact information, and our school store.
-Visit www.saintconstantine.org to find out more. - 4.
-Calendar: The school's public calendar will be kept up to date on the school's main website.
+Parents and high school students are expected to check and read email regularly during the school year.

+3. Website Information: The Saint Constantine School website contains information regarding all aspects of our school, including our model of education and our mission statement.
+You can find our faculty blog, the public events calendar, extracurricular information, registration information, sample academic programs, tuition information, contact information, and our school store.
+Visit www.saintconstantine.org to find out more.

+- 4. Calendar: The school's public calendar will be kept up to date on the school's main website.
 This calendar will list any events that are hosted by the school and are open to the public.
-The website calendar will not include student events or academic dates such as school start and end dates, dances, retreats, and concerts.
-For the safety of students, we publish these events only via an internal document emailed to families, on Family Portal, and in the Parent Newsletter so that only those with approved access to Family Portal and our email list will have the complete list of events with their start and end times and locations. - 5.
+Detailed information about location, times, and contact information for events will only be shared to registered families in the school newsletter. - 5.
 Newsletter: TSCS sends out a weekly family newsletter to all family members listed as Correspondence in FACTS SIS and all high school students.
 Parents should read the newsletter regularly in order to know what's happening around school and what's coming up.
 We will regularly publish important information regarding events, clubs, sports, policies, and academic schedules.
 If you are not receiving the weekly newsletter it means we do not have a correct email address listed for you or your spam filter is blocking it and you may be missing other vital communication.
-Please contact Laura Nicol at https://www.newsletter.com to make sure your contact information is corrected.
+Please contact Laura Nicol at Inicol@saintconstantine.org to make sure your contact information is corrected.